-Lanie Zipoy is a Memphis-born, New York-based producer and director working in film and theater.
+Lanie Zipoy is a Memphis-born, New York-based director and creative producer working in film and theater.
 She has studied and worked in many fields — genetics, fashion, the healing arts, and sports.
 She has also served as a volunteer tutor for over 1,000 New York City children through East Harlem Tutorial Program and New York Cares.
 Both organizations have recognized her with their highest honors.
-Lanie’s diverse interests have led her to produce and curate theatrical projects on a variety of subjects.
+Lanie’s diverse interests have led her to produce and curate film and theatrical projects on a variety of subjects.

-Lanie’s indie film credits include the feature April Flowers (directed by Christopher Tedrick and starring Celina Jade and Keir Dullea), the feature documentary Dog Camp; the short film Kid Sister (also co-director) and Ben Barenholtz’s feature film Alina, starring Russian award-winning actress Darya Ekamasova.
+Lanie’s indie film credits include the feature The Subject starring Jason Biggs, Aunjanue Ellis and Anabelle Acosta (director, post-production); the feature April Flowers (directed by Christopher Tedrick and starring Celina Jade and Keir Dullea); the feature documentary Dog Camp; the short film Kid Sister (also co-director) and Ben Barenholtz’s feature film Alina, starring Russian award-winning actress Darya Ekamasova.
 Lanie also produced George R. Carr’s experimental short film A Body Without A Head (New FilmMakers, Soho House) and commercials for Monument in London.

 Lanie’s select theater credits include Laura Marks’ Bethany, starring America Ferrera (Associate Producer, WP Theater; 2 Lucille Lortel nominations); Recent Cutbacks’ Hold On To Your Butts (Second City Training Center) and KEVIN!!!!!; Emmy Award-winner Ted Greenberg’s ACE (Annenberg Center, Philadelphia; Off-Broadway); and the Brooklyn premieres of Caroline, or Change and August Wilson’s Jitney.